Signature-Web-Creations/wwtpl-app-go/README.md

 * Install with `go get .`
 * `export CGO_ENABLED=1`
 * Have gcc installed and on the path (Need to download gcc for windows)

+Development Notes:
+Because history records will be represented by a struct, it is important to get the database tables correct before writing code to access the database.
+So, the next priority will be doing that.